San Francisco Ferry Building: History

-Opened in 1898, the building replaced a wooden predecessor constructed on the same site in 1875.
+Opened on July 13, 1898, the building replaced a wooden predecessor constructed on the same site in 1875.
 The well built reinforced building with its arched arcades survived both the 1906 and the 1989 earthquakes with little damage.
 It served as the destination for commuters to San Francisco from the East Bay, who rode the ferry fleets of the Southern Pacific and the Key System.
 It also served as the connection to San Francisco for the transcontinental rail lines of the Southern Pacific, Santa Fe and Western Pacific which terminated in Oakland, and for the Northwestern Pacific running north from Marin County.
 The ferry piers north of the clock tower served the Key System, Santa Fe, and Northwestern Pacific, while the piers south of the tower served the Southern Pacific and Western Pacific.
-A loop track in front of the building enabled convenient transfers to streetcars.
+Streetcars were initially served on Market Street with a turntable utilized for reversing cars.
+Following the 1906 earthquake, a two-track balloon loop was installed in front of the building to enable convenient transfers to streetcars.
+When the Twin Peaks Tunnel began carrying streetcars in 1918, a third loop was added.
+This layout was capable of handling up to 295 cars per hour.
 A large pedestrian bridge spanned the Embarcadero in front of the Ferry building to facilitate safe crossing of the busy plaza and transit hub.
 In the 1940s, the bridge was dismantled to supply scrap metal for the Second World War.